 The Bulk Oil Storage and Transportation Company Limited(BOST) was incorporated in December 1993 as a private limited liability company under the Companies Act,1963 (Act 179) with the Government of Ghana as the sole shareholder.
 BOST has the mandate:

 - To develop a network of storage tanks, pipelines and other bulk transportation infrastructure throughout the country.

 - To rent or lease out part of the storage facilities to enable it generate income

 - To keep Strategic Reserve Stocks for Ghana

 - To own, manage and develop a national network of oil pipelines and storage depots

-- To manage the “Zonalization” policy of the National Petroleum Authority(NPA)
+- To manage the “Zonalization” policy of the National Petroleum Authority(NPA) and

 - To develop the Natural Gas Infrastructure throughout the country

 In this regard, BOST is responsible for building strategic reserve stocks to meet a minimum of six (6) weeks of national consumption in the short and medium term and to increase stock level to twelve (12) weeks in the long term.

 To adequately fulfil its mandate, BOST has developed a network of storage and pipeline infrastructure throughout the country.
 The Company currently has six (6) Depots nationwide.
 These are located in the Accra Plains, Mami Water, Akosombo, Kumasi, Buipe and Bolgatanga.
 Pipelines link the Tema Oil Refinery (TOR) to the Accra Plains Depot which in turn is linked to the Mami Water Depot and ends at the Akosombo Depot.